CYIWEN001/DSAI-mini-project/README.md

 # About
 - Our project aims to find out what features predict the popularity of a tweet, with a focus on the relationship between the sentiment of tweets and popularity.
 We chose a Twitter dataset containing tweets with the hashtag #SlavaUkraini, which translates to ‘Glory to Ukraine!’.
 This dataset offers a unique opportunity to explore the potential link between sentiment and Twitter's recommendation algorithm, given the strong emotions surrounding the Ukraine War.
-It is important to note that these tweets are by average twitter users and not celebrities so the retweet counts are relatively lower.
+It is important to note that these tweets are by average twitter users and not celebrities so the retweet counts are relatively lower (max retweets cap at 1.7k)

 # Contributors
 - Group members worked together on all steps of the project.
 The focus of each member: